happyuc-project/meteor-package-tools/README.md

 **Note** This is only available when used as a Meteor package.

-Reactivly sets a unit used as default unit, when no unit is passed to other EthTools methods.
+Reactivly sets a unit used as default unit, when no unit is passed to other HucTools methods.
 And also persists it in localstorage so its the same when you reload you app.

 Default is unit `ether`.